rastaman/DevOps-Lean_example/README.md

 # DevOps full stack example
-This repository tracks all the materials to walk throught DevOps and Agile from begining to end.
+This repository tracks all the materials to walk throught DevOps and Lean from begining to end.

 # My local envirment